What is Gamification in Language Learning?

 Gamification by definition is ‘the process of adding games or game-like elements to something so as to encourage participation’.
 (Merriam-Webster)

-In education, gamifying lessons serves to increase engagement.
+In education, gamifying lessons serves to increase engagement through fun and enjoyment.

 Fun and enjoyment are highly influential in the process of learning because, as polyglot Alfred Mercier states:, “What we learn with pleasure, we never forget.”